daguiam/workshop-python/0-installation.md

 * Spyder <http://pythonhosted.org/spyder/> (maybe down)
     > Spyder is an interactive Python development environment providing MATLAB-like features in a simple and light-weighted software.

+* PyPI - the Python Package Index <https://pypi.python.org/pypi>
+    > The Python Package Index is a repository of software for the Python programming language.